 The best candidates for us, we’ve found, have all four of these attributes:

 I’d love to share a bit more about each of these 4 attributes.

 Probably the most important element we look for is alignment with the 1o Buffer values.

 The main way we try to gauge this in practice is by looking at the wording of each email and seeing how well it feels in line with our culture.
 Especially since we’re a remote team, written communication gets a lot of weight, and gauging emotions from it is important for us.

-Secondly, we heavily rely on candidate’s Twitter accounts, how individuals Tweet and whether their postings feel in line with our culture.
+Secondly, we heavily rely on a candidate’s social media postings.
+We’ll check out their Twitter accounts, how individuals Tweet and whether their postings feel in line with our culture.
 Is there a lot of positivity or a lot of complaining?
-Would their posts fit on on our team Twitter list?
+Would their posts feel great to see on on our team Twitter list?

 2. A bias toward action